seversond12/BEARscc/README.md

 For larger datasets it is recommended that the user set `write.noise.model=TRUE` and copy the written bayesian drop-out and noise estimate files with the observed counts table to a high powered computing environment.
 The script `HPC_generate_noise_matrices` contains `create_noiseinjected_counts()` functions that are adapted to a parallel environment along with suggested code, which is commented out for user-modification.
 The script generates seperate noise-injected counts files, which can be loaded into R as a list or re-clustered seperately in a high powered compute environment.

 After generating noise-injected counts tables, these should be re-clustered using the clustering method applied to the original dataset.
 For simplicity, here we use hierarchical clustering on a euclidean distance metric to identify two clusters.
-In our experience, some published clustering algorithms are sensitive to cell order, so we suggest scrambling the order of cells for each noise iteration we do below.
+In our experience, some published clustering algorithms are sensitive to cell order, so we suggest scrambling the order of cells for each noise iteration as we do below in the function, `recluster()`.

 To quickly recluster a list, we define a reclustering function: